Vertexvis/vertex-web-sdk/packages/viewer/src/components/scene-tree/readme.md

 ### Attributes vs Properties

-Internally, using the `attr:name` syntax uses `element.setAttribute('name', value)`, and the `prop:name` syntax will use `element.name = value`.
+The `attr:name` syntax will use `element.setAttribute('name', value)` to assign a value to a DOM attribute.
+The `prop:name` syntax uses `element.name = value` for assignment.

-Beyond these syntax differences, DOM attributes must be strings.
-However, DOM properties can be objects.
-Because of this, attribute bindings can support string interpolation, but property bindings cannot.
+With attribute binding, the browser can only assign strings to attributes.
+Because of this, you cannot use an attribute binding to assign a JS object to an attribute.
+In these scenarios, using a property binding is preferred.
+However, because attribute bindings are string values, they can support string interpolation.
+So doing `<div attr:title="Hello {{row.data.name}}"></div>` would work for an attribute, but not for a property binding.

 <!-- Auto Generated Below -->